xournalpp/xournalpp.github.io/docs/guide/plugins/notable.md

 provides a shortcut for toggling between "grid background with snapping to grid" and "plain background without snapping to grid"
 - The [ColorCycle plugin](https://github.com/xournalpp/xournalpp/tree/master/plugins/ColorCycle)
-lets you cycle through a list of colors for the current tool by using the same accelerator repeatedly
+lets you cycle through a list of colors for the current tool by using the same accelerator repeatedly, namely INSERT ACCELERATOR HERE
 - The [LayerActions plugin](https://github.com/xournalpp/xournalpp/tree/master/plugins/LayerActions)
 provides shortcuts for cloning non-background layers to the next page, hiding all non-background layers except the footer layers and adding a new top layer on each page.